textileio/powergate/ffs/Design.md

 _API_ is a concrete instance of FFS to be used by a client.
 It owns the following information:
 - At least one Filecoin address.
 Later the client can opt to create more address and indicate which to use when making action.
-- _CidConfigs_ describing the desired state for Cids to be stored in Hot and Cold storage.
+- _StorageConfigs_ describing the desired state for Cids to be stored in Hot and Cold storage.
-- A default _CidConfig_ to be used unless an explicit _CidConfig_ is given.
+- A default _StorageConfig_ to be used unless an explicit _StorageConfig_ is given.

 The instance provides apis to:
-- Get and Set the default _CidConfig_ used to store new data.
+- Get and Set the default _StorageConfig_ used to store new data.
 - Get summary information about all the _Cid_ stored in this instance.
 - Manage Filecoin wallet addresses under its control.
 - Sending FIL transactions from owned Filecoin wallet addresses.
-- Create, replace and remove _CidConfig_ which indicates which cids to store in the instance.
+- Create, replace and remove _StorageConfig_ which indicates which cids to store in the instance.
 - Provide detailed information about a particular stored Cid.
 - Get information about status of executing _Jobs_ corresponding to the FFS instance.
 - Human-friendly log streams about events happening for a _Cid_, from storage, renewals, repair and anything related to actions being done for it.

 ### Scheduler

-In a nutshell, the _Scheduler_ is the component responsible for orchestrating the Hot and Cold storage to enforce indicated _CidConfigs_ by connected _API_.
+In a nutshell, the _Scheduler_ is the component responsible for orchestrating the Hot and Cold storage to enforce indicated _StorageConfigs_ by connected _API_.

 Refer to the [Go docs](https://pkg.go.dev/github.com/textileio/powergate/ffs/scheduler?tab=doc) to see its exported API.

 ### Responsibilities
-When a new _CidConfig_ is pushed by an _API_, the _Scheduler_ is responsible for orchestrating whatever actions are necessary to enforce it with the Hot and Col storage.
+When a new _StorageConfig_ is pushed by an _API_, the _Scheduler_ is responsible for orchestrating whatever actions are necessary to enforce it with the Hot and Col storage.

-Every new _CidConfig_, being the first or newer version for a Cid, is encapsulated in a _Job_.
+Every new _StorageConfig_, being the first or newer version for a Cid, is encapsulated in a _Job_.
 A _Job_ is the unit of work which the _Scheduler_ executes. _Jobs_ have different status: _Queued_, _Executing_, _Done_, _Failed_, and _Canceled_.

 Apart from executing _Jobs_, the _Scheduler_ has background processes to keep enforcing configuration features that requires tracking.
-For example, if a _CidConfig_ has renewal or repair enabled, the _Scheduler_ is responsible for do necessary work as expected.
+For example, if a _StorageConfig_ has renewal or repair enabled, the _Scheduler_ is responsible for do necessary work as expected.
 Apart from _Jobs_, the _Scheduler_ has background tasks that monitor deal renewals or repair operations.

 In summary, _APIs_ delegates *the desired state for a Cid* and the _Scheduler_ is responsible for *ensuring that state is true* by orchestrating the Hot and Cold storage.